ColinKennedy/ways/docs/getting_started.rst

 If Context objects are branches on a tree, think of Asset objects as the leaves.
 Meaning, Context objects describe a range of information and Asset objects are specific points along that range.
+There can only be 1 of any Context but there could be any number of Asset objects.

 Creating an Asset object is more or less the same as creating a Context.
-The main difference is that any part of a Context's mapping that is an unfilled Token (i.e. in our above example, "{JOB}"), we need to define it while creating the Asset.
+The main difference is that any part of a Context's mapping that is an unfilled Token (in our above example "{JOB}" is unfilled), we need to define it.

 ::